BalajiR20/BalajiR20/README.md

-# Hi there, I'm **Balaji Ranganathan** 👋
+# Hi there, I'm **Balaji R** 👋
 <p>
   <img src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif" width="300" />
 </p>

 🎓 **B.Tech in EEE** @ NIT Calicut | 🧠 **Minor in AI/ML**
-🔬 AI Intern @ Wealth Plus | 👨‍💻 Junior Executive @ AI Club - NITC
+👨‍💻 Junior Executive @ AI Club - NITC
-🌱 Passionate about building real-world AI systems & embedded intelligence
+🌱 Passionate about building real-world AI systems & embedded intelligence 💻 Learning DSA and Web Development
 ---

 ## 🚀 About Me

-I am a second-year B.Tech student specializing in Electrical and Electronics Engineering (EEE) at the National Institute of Technology Calicut (NITC).
+I am a pre-final year B.Tech student specializing in Electrical and Electronics Engineering (EEE) at the National Institute of Technology Calicut (NITC).
 Alongside my major, I am pursuing a minor in Artificial Intelligence (AI) and Machine Learning (ML), driven by a deep interest in the transformative potential of intelligent systems and emerging technologies.

 ---